CephBlockPool CRD

 Erasure Coding¶

-For example, if you have an object of size 2MB, the simplest erasure coding with two data chunks would divide the object into two chunks of size 1MB each (data chunks).
-One more chunk (coding chunk) of size 1MB will be generated.
-In total, 3MB will be stored in the cluster.
-The object will be able to suffer the loss of any one of the chunks and still be able to reconstruct the original object.
+For example, if you have an RGW object of size 4MB, an erasure coding profile with four data chunks would divide the object into two chunks of size 1 MB each (data chunks).
+Two coding (parity) chunks of size 1 MB will also be computed.
+In total, 6MB will be stored in the cluster.
+The RGW object will be able to suffer the loss of any two chunks and still be able to reconstruct the original data, and if one chunk is lost the data will remain available to clients.
+When a number of chunks equal to the M (coding) number are lost, in order to ensure strong consistency Ceph will make that data unavailable until either at least one chunk becomes available again or an administrator takes specific, manual action.
+This latter action is discouraged as it greatly increases the risk of permanent data corruption or loss.

-Data chunks (k) | Coding chunks (m) | Total storage | Losses Tolerated | OSDs required |
+Data chunks (K) | Coding chunks (M) | Total storage | Losses Tolerated | OSDs required |

 ---|---|---|---|---|